safespring/docs/content/backup 2.0/install/windows.md

 Save the file as `dsm.opt` in the Backup-Archive Directory e.g `C:\Program Files\Tivoli\TSM\Baclient\dsm.opt`

-1. To test the connection, easiest way is either via GUI or CLI.
+1. Test the connection, easiest way is either via GUI or CLI.
     1. **Login via Command-Line**

     Start a Command-Line window in *Administrator Mode* and change to the Backup-Archive Client directory e.g `cd C:\Program Files\Tivoli\TSM\Baclient`
     Start the `dsmc.exe` and it will now ask you to confirm the *User ID* that is the same as your node name, and copy and paste the password from the [Safespring Backup Portal](baas-portal)

     ![Copy Password from Safespring Backup Portal](../images/baas-portal-consumption-unit-setup-infomartion.png) ![Paste Password to the Password Feild](../images/SPBAC-cli-login.png)

+    Run `quit` to exit Spectrum Protect Backup-Archive Client CLI.

     1. **Login via GUI**

     The GUI icon can you find in the start-menu, search for Backup-Archive GUI

     ![GUI via Start-Menu](../images/SPBAC-startmenu-GUI.png)